Mohit2024/stunning-octo-adventure/README.md

 Having trouble with Pages?
 Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://support.github.com/contact) and we’ll help you sort it out.

 ## Hello people
 Did you know that when first starting out, the most common hooks for people always starts out with a question saying "Did you know?"
-This isn't great because
+This isn't great because hooks are supposed to interest people into reading the essay or the rest of your paragraph.
+Take right now, for example, I'm most likely losing your interest.
+How do we make it so that people  don't lose interest on what we're writing?